FabricAttachedMemory/tm-librarian/README.md

 ## Usage

-To run, simply run the librarian.py feeding it the location of the database file:
+To run, simply run the librarian.py and give it the location of the database file (if not using the above default):

-    ./librarian.py
+    ./librarian.py /path/to/librarian.db

 ## Librarian Server